neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 Bike theft is clearly organized crime in many cities, but is not something law enforcement seems to spend much energy on.
 Increasing cooperation between [national bike registries][bike index], [bike insurers](#insurance), and bike- and lock-manufacturers (adding location-tracking to bikes and even [sending their own teams to find them][vanmoof bike hunters]) will hopefully improve this in the future.

 #### Insurance <a id="insurance"></a>
-A friend whose family e-bikes in Jersey City recommends [Velosurance]:
+I got [Velosurance], on a recommendation from a friend whose family e-bikes in Jersey City; he said:

 > I fear theft but I purchased an insurance policy from Velosurance.
 This helps me sleep at night; as long as I've locked the bike to a fixed object, I'm covered.
 You should think about it.

-Plugging in my bikes' info, the monthly quotes are around 1/300th the bike's cost, or 4% / 1/25th per year.
-That's cheaper than I expected!
-If I end up frequently needing to leave bikes locked outside / out of sight, I will probably get this.
+My monthly quotes were around 1/300th the bike's cost, or 4% / 1/25th per year, which was cheaper than I expected!
+Thankfully, I haven't had to use it yet, but having it has given me peace of mind.

 ### Misc.
 Accessories <a id="misc-accessories"></a>
 - Bells: [this $6 Amazon bell][amzn bell] has worked well for me 3x.
 I also got [a Spurcycle][spurcycle-bell] ($49) after hearing that it is the best, but I think I prefer the Amazon one 🤷🏼‍♂️.